Goodbye, snaky wires: VR seems ready to cut the cord in 2018

 If you fear trying virtual reality and getting tangled in cords, you're in luck: 2018 could be your year.
-The last vestiges of tethered cables could finally be going away.
+The last vestiges of tethered cables may finally be going away.

 But being wireless isn't the same thing as being hassle-free.